Lactalis Ingredient Pharma logo

 Lactalis Ingredients Pharma produces pharmaceutical‑grade lactose, an excipient derived from milk—more specifically from whey or permeate.
 Producing pharmaceutical lactose involves several industrial steps, including concentration and crystallization, which enable the transition from a liquid phase to a solid phase.
 For example, producing 1 kg of lactose requires around 14 liters of liquid whey upstream, 90% of which is water.
 Heating and concentrating to separate water from dry matter are energy‑intensive steps, but they also offer significant opportunities to recover and reuse the water generated throughout the process.

-Pharmaceutical lactose production is highly energy‑intensive.
+Pharmaceutical lactose production is energy‑intensive.
 What investments have you made to reduce your energy consumption and optimize water recovery or recycling within your processes?

 For Lactalis Ingredients Pharma, our industrial footprint is a key area of focus, as producing dairy ingredients—transforming a liquid phase (milk) into a solid phase (the ingredient)—requires significant amounts of energy.
 Specifically, in pharmaceutical lactose production, heating and concentration processes are required to separate water from dry matter.